 Two weeks later we returned to walk another trail, where we were treated to a meeting with a magnificent Redcedar tree that has owned that spot in the forest for hundreds of years.
 Regal doesn’t begin to describe the bearing of that tree.

 I wonder what early Spring flowers are beginning to poke though the moss and forest floor litter now.
 We’ll have to wait until we return from a trip to explore the park again.
 In the meantime, here are photographs from two mid-winter walks in the old growth forest at Rockport State Park.

 When this post is published I’ll be in the air, hurtling east towards Amsterdam for three weeks’ vacation in northern Europe.
 While on the road I won’t have the tools I prefer to do a proper post.
 Another post is scheduled for a week from now, and maybe I’ll post a few phone photos from the streets European cities if there’s time.
-When I return, I hope to get back to Rockport to see what changes the waking-up season has brought to this beautiful forest.
+I hope to get back to Rockport after I return from Europe, to see what changes the waking-up season has brought to this beautiful forest.